Frequently Asked Questions Regarding Emergency Nonresident Unlicensed Adjuster Registration

 A: No, a phone number with an 808 area code is required.

-Q: If nonresident unlicensed adjusters work in a call center handling phone claims from sites throughout the United States outside of Hawaii, should these adjusters be registered?
+Q: Should nonresident unlicensed adjusters, working as independent contractors in a call center handling phone claims outside of Hawai`i, be registered?

 Q: How long will it take to process the registration?